KNowledgeOnWebScale/OntoDESIDE-Tutorials/getting-started.md

           - [str2, $(Measured_product), o]
 ```

-We are not able to use the shortcut/array notation to define the predicate and object.

 `p: ceon-quantity:hasLength` states that we want to use the predicate `ceon-quantity:hasLength`.

 `mapping: length` states that we want to create a link between the products and the episodes,